yugabyte/yugabyte-db/docs/content/v1.0/comparisons/google-spanner.md

     weight: 1120
 ---

 Yugabyte DB’s storage and replication architecture is similar to that of [Google Cloud Spanner](https://cloud.google.com/spanner/) which is also a CP database with high write availability.
-While Google Cloud Spanner leverages Google’s proprietary (and expensive) network infrastructure, YugaByte DB is designed work on commodity infrastructure used by most enterprise users.
+While Google Cloud Spanner leverages Google’s proprietary (and expensive) network infrastructure, Yugabyte DB is designed work on commodity infrastructure used by most enterprise users.

 A few blogs that highlight how Yugabyte DB differs from Google Cloud Spanner are below.